cogent3/cogent3/doc/developer_notes.rst

     $ cd _build/latex
     $ make all-pdf

-You can now open ``PyCogent.pdf``.
+You can now open ``PyCogent3.pdf``.

 To actually test the documentation, you need to be in the ``doc`` directory and then execute another ``make`` command::

-    $ cd path/to/PyCogent/doc
+    $ cd path/to/PyCogent3/doc
     $ make doctest

 The results are in ``_build/doctest/output.txt``.

-.. note:: The documentation does not test for presence of 3rd party dependencies (such as applications or python modules) like the PyCogent ``unittest`` test suite.
+.. note:: The documentation does not test for presence of 3rd party dependencies (such as applications or python modules) like the PyCogent3 ``unittest`` test suite.
 If you don't have all the 3rd party applications installed you will see failures.
 At this point **no effort** is being expended to hide such failures.

 Adding to the documentation
 ---------------------------

 You can maximise the cogent user experience for yourself and others by contributing to the documentation.
 If you solve a problem that you think might prove useful to others then add it into the documentation.
 If you can think of ways to improve the existing documents let us know.

 For guidance on adding documentation, look at any of the existing examples.
 The restructured text format is pretty easy to write (for overview see the Sphinx `rest overview`_).
-The conventions adopted by PyCogent are to use heading levels to be consistent with the Python.org standard (taken from `Sphinx headings`_).
+The conventions adopted by PyCogent3 are to use heading levels to be consistent with the Python.org standard (taken from `Sphinx headings`_).
 They are

 - # with overline, for parts
 - \* with overline, for chapters